shanmitchell/shanmitchell.github.io/samples/feature-launch-docs.md

 - keeps documentation aligned with real product behavior
 - scales as features evolve

-It also ensures documentation is part of the launch—not an afterthought.
+This ensures documentation is part of the launch.